 A multi-staged approach has been applied to develop the model:

-Our objective in this phase was to identify particular challenges in ‘left behind’ areas, compared with similarly deprived non-left behind areas in Essex.
-This would allow us to determine whether ‘left behind’ areas are falling further behind similar neighbourhoods on specific health, education, housing or labour market outcomes.
+Our objective in this phase was to identify particular challenges in left behind neighbourhoods in Essex, compared with similarly deprived non-left behind neighbourhoods in Essex.
+This would allow us to determine whether left behind neighbourhoods are falling further behind similar neighbourhoods on specific health, education, housing or labour market outcomes.